projectcalico/calico/docs/AWS.md

   Default region name: us-west-2
   Default output format: <json, text, or table>
 ```
+Your AWS user needs to have the policy AmazonEC2FullAccess or be in a group with this policy in order to run the ec2 commands.
+This can be set in the user configuration page of the web console.
 For more information on configuration and keys, see Amazon's [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ## Setting up AWS networking